 Low Vision Options

-In the same area in your settings, you can also Invert Colors (for more contrast), or under General settings you can turn on Large Type (to increase just the text font size).
-With the iOS7.1 update, you can also turn on Bold Text (under Accessibility options).
+In the same area in your settings, you can also Invert Colors (for more contrast) or turn on Larger Text (to increase just the text font size).
+You can also turn on Bold Text under Accessibility options.
 This creates bold text in apps, the keyboard and the calculator (not just in eBooks).
-There's also a new option to turn on Button Shapes which highlights buttons and links through out the iPad or iPhone making them much easier to see.
+There's also a new option to turn on Button Shapes, which highlights buttons and links through out the iPad or iPhone making them much easier to see, or you can choose the Grayscale option, giving you another way to make the screen clearer for users with low vision.

 Learn more about VoiceOver for iOS.